 What Is the Wage-Price Spiral?

-The wage-price spiral is a macroeconomic theory explaining the cause-and-effect relationship between rising wages and prices, or inflation.
-As rising wages increase disposable income, demand for goods rises, triggering prices for goods to move higher.
+The wage-price spiral is a macroeconomic theory that explains the cause-and-effect relationship between rising wages and prices, or inflation.
+That is, as rising wages increase disposable income, demand for goods rises, triggering prices for goods to move higher.

 Rising prices then increase demand for higher wages, which leads to higher production costs and further upward pressure on prices, creating a conceptual spiral.